kharizzakaye/projects-directory/README.md

 - [Smart Contracts](https://github.com/kharizzakaye/Smart-Contracts) - Final project solution for the course Smart Contracts by University at Buffalo & The State University of New York.

 ## T <a id="t"></a>
+- [Task Manager](https://github.com/kharizzakaye/task-manager) - A simple task manager developed with React and Tailwind.
+Created with useReducer, useContsxt, useState and createContext hooks.
 - [To do list](https://github.com/kharizzakaye/fullstack-todo/tree/master) - A fullstack To-do list web application, created with React, Typescript, Node.js, Express.js and MySQL.
 - [To do list](https://github.com/kharizzakaye/to-do-list) - A to do list web application created with Python, Flask, and SQLite.
 - [Typing Game](https://github.com/kharizzakaye/Typing-Game) - A typing game created using Python 3.